Richard Bruce Baker, 88, of Nampa, passed away due to natural causes on Saturday, Dec. 28, 2019 at St. Alphonsus Hospital in Boise, Idaho.

 Dick was the consummate florist and businessman.
 He believed in the power of flowers as a business.
 In his heart, he understood the ability of flowers to soothe, heal, and express joy and sadness for all occasions.

-To send flowers to Richard "Dick" Bruce Baker's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Richard "Dick" Bruce Baker, please visit our floral store.